mlachha/Credit_Risk_Analysis/README.md

 ## Conclusion

-after looking at the result of our models we realise that sampling didnt cause much improvement in the accuracy results but helped with the recall score a little. and with respect to the chosen model in this case we chose the Easy Ensemble Classifying model, with the Adaboost algorithm as it does a great job detecting the high risk and thats whats of the most importance to us in this case.
+after looking at the result of our models we realise that sampling didnt cause much improvement in the models results.

+and with respect to the chosen model in this case we chose the Easy Ensemble Classifying model, with the Adaboost algorithm as it does a great job detecting the high risk and thats whats of the most importance to us in this case.